Jefferson49/ChangeLanguageWithURL/README.md

 ## ChangeLanguageWithURL
-A [weebtrees](https://webtrees.net) 2.0 module to change the webtrees language by URL requests with the language provided as an URL parameter.
+A [weebtrees](https://webtrees.net) 2.x module to change the webtrees language by URL requests with the language provided as an URL parameter.

+## What are the benefits of this module?
++ Change the webtrees language without interaction in the user interface (webtrees front end)
++ Add a language change request to any existing webtrees URL
++ Provide a language mechanism for an integration of webtrees into a content management system (CMS)
-The module is especially useful if webtrees is integrated into a content management system (e.g. [joomla](https://www.joomla.org) ) and the languages need to be aligned between the CMS and webtrees.
-The purpose of the module is to handover the CMS language to webtrees using a specific URL parameter.
-If the module receives the URL parameter, the language in webtrees is changed accordingly.
+    + If webtrees is integrated into a content management system (e.g. [joomla](https://www.joomla.org) ), the languages can be aligned between the CMS and webtrees
+    + The purpose of the module is to handover the CMS language to webtrees using a specific URL parameter.
+If the module receives the URL parameter, the language in webtrees is changed accordingly

 ## Installation
 Copy the folder "change_language_with_url" into the "module_v4" folder of your webtrees installation.